samsrabin/AGU-schedule-to-Obsidian/README.md

 python3 -m pip install regex
 ```

 You'll also need to point to a [chromedriver binary](https://chromedriver.chromium.org/downloads).
 The default location is at `driver/chromedriver` in the directory where the script is being called.
-To point somewhere else, add its path to `settings.ini` like so:
+To point somewhere else, add its path to the `[optional]` section of `settings.ini` like so:
 ```
-[chromedriver]
+[optional]
-path = /path/to/chromedriver
+chromedriver_location = /path/to/chromedriver
 ```